 disasters.
 Lynn Walbeck has had many dreams of the crash of

 commercial planes, usually days before the crash occurred.
 The

 dreams, however, are vague,...
 Read more

 Do your children seem more moody, irritable or depressed than usual?
 Don't blame it all on adolescent angst.
 The cause may not be physical or mental, but electronic.
 Not so long ago, such behavior was blamed on sleep deprivation caused by violent TV shows or stimulating video games before bedtime.

-Now new villains have raised there heads...
+Now new villains have raised...
 Read more